Jacinto27/vscode-R_Wiki/Getting-Started.md

 [VS Code](https://code.visualstudio.com/), in contrast, is not specifically designed for a certain programming language.
 It is highly customizable through [settings](https://code.visualstudio.com/docs/getstarted/settings), and highly extensible through [extensions](https://marketplace.visualstudio.com/).
 It supports many programming languages at different levels through language extensions that implement some common protocols such as the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to enable language features based on code analysis such as *Go To Definition* and *Rename symbol*, and the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) to enable interactive debugging of any target.

-This vscode-R extension is a front-end extension that attempts to make it easier to work with R sessions interactively in VS Code.
-It is not intended to be a drop-in replacement of RStudio yet could be found useful by those who want a unified development environment to work with multiple programming languages such as R, Python, C++, etc., and those who need to work with self-managed R sessions or multiple R sessions at the same time.
+This vscode-R extension is an extension that attempts to make it easier to write R code and work with R sessions interactively in VS Code.
+It is not intended to be a drop-in replacement of RStudio yet could be found useful by those who want a unified development environment to work with multiple programming languages such as R, Python, C++, etc., and those who need to work with remote servers, containers, self-managed R sessions or multiple R sessions at the same time.

 To have full R development experience, we recommend that you install all the following packages:

-* [vscode-R](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r): Provides extended syntax for R and R Markdown and interactivity between VS Code and R terminal.
+* [vscode-R](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r): Provides R language service, R Markdown, and interactivity between VS Code and R terminal.

+* [languageserver](https://github.com/REditorSupport/languageserver): An R package that implements the Language Server Protocol for R to provide a wide range of language analysis features such as auto-completion, function signature, documentation, symbol highlight, document outline, code formatting, symbol hover, diagnostics, go to definition, find references, etc.

 * [radian](https://github.com/randy3k/radian): A modern R console that corrects many limitations of the official R terminal and supports many features such as syntax highlighting and auto-completion.

-* [languageserver](https://github.com/REditorSupport/languageserver): An R package that implements the Language Server Protocol for R to provide a wide range of language analysis features such as auto-completion, function signature, documentation, symbol highlight, document outline, code formatting, symbol hover, diagnostics, go to definition, find references, etc.

-* [vscode-r-lsp](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp): A VS Code extension of R LSP Client to communicate between VS Code and R Language Server.

 * [VSCode-R-Debugger](https://github.com/ManuelHentschel/VSCode-R-Debugger): A VS Code extension to support R debugging capabilities.